adutta/howtobuild_OpenCVCUDA_cpp/README.md

   * WITH_CUBLAS
   * CUDA_FAST_MATH

-   ONLY IF ACCURACY IS NOT CRITICAL (tradeoff: speed and accuracy)
+   If you do not care about absolute accuracy.
+The tradeoff here is accuracy for speed.

 * BUILD_opencv_world

-   ONLY IF YOU DON"T PLAN TO DEPLOY...THIS IS ALL OF OPENCV IN ONE LIB/DLL...NOT LEAN
+   Select **only** if you don't plan to deploy this.
+This will build everything into one lib/dll.
+This is not lean at all.

 * INSTALL_TESTS

-   LETS YOU VERIFY EVERYTHING WORKS
+   Lets you verify everything works.

 3. Uncheck the BUILD_opencv_python2 flag if you don't plan on using python (otherwise you will need python with debug built on your machine)
 4. Hit configure again/until the red text highlights go away
 5. FINALLY: Hit Generate button to build C++ code

 # Build with Visual Studio
-1. MAKE SURE BUILDING 64 BIT
+1. **MAKE SURE BUILDING 64 BIT**
-2. Build debug AND release
+2. Build debug **and** release
 3. Build ALL_BUILD
 4. Build INSTALL

-5. Expect 2 hours to build each ALL_BUILD
+  * Expect **2 hours** to build each ALL_BUILD.
+Change your power settings temporarily so your computer doesn't fall asleep during this.

-6. look for [build directory]/install/ for dlls, libs, test programs for debug and release
+6. Look for [build directory]/install/ for dlls, libs, test programs for debug and release
 7. Review OpenCVConfig.cmake file to double check how things were configured

 # Test